 Ways to Donate

-If you’re interested in getting involved in supporting an asbestos ban or funding mesothelioma research, there are many ongoing initiatives from various organizations already making a huge difference in the community.
+If you’re interested in getting involved in supporting an asbestos ban or funding mesothelioma research, there are many ongoing initiatives from various organizations and mesothelioma charities already making a huge difference in the community.

 Banning asbestos is the most effective way to ensure a future without mesothelioma.
 The United States remains one of many countries that still allows its use.
 It’s estimated that at least 20 million Americans will develop mesothelioma in their lifetime, and banning asbestos is the only way to help better these statistics.